sain-data-academy-may-2022/Jennas_mini_project/README.md

 ## USP

 The apps USP of poor service was designed specifically to set user expectations and ensure they are not let down when my amateur coding inevitably brakes.
-Also, allowed me to embrace poor customer service despite it being a core "principle" of my working career for the last 14 years!.
+Also, allowed me to embrace poor customer service despite it being a core "principle" of my working career for the last 14 years!

-^_^